syncfusion-content/winui-docs/winui/Installation-and-Upgrade/Install-using-the-Web-Installer.md

 The steps below show how to install Essential Studio WinUI Web Installer.

-1. Open the Syncfusion Essential Studio WinUI Web Installer file by double-clicking it.
+1. Open the Syncfusion Essential Studio WinUI Web Installer file from downloaded location by double-clicking it.
 The Installer Wizard automatically opens and extracts the package.

     ![Installer Extraction Wizard](WebInstaller/Step-by-Step-Installation_img1.png)